-As noted previously in the Agenda Report, on October 20, 2016 the Planning Commission conducted a review of the application and continued the item, identifying several design issues for the Applicant to address.
-On February 16, 2017, the Planning Commission considered proposed revised project.
-During the public hearing the Applicant explained the request for the General Plan Amendment and Rezoning and an advocate for the Applicant spoke in support of the project.
-The Commission also received testimony from five speakers expressing concerns about the project, including potential impacts resulting from parking, design, and density.
+As noted previously in the agenda report, on October 20, 2016 the Planning Commission conducted a review of the application and continued the item, identifying several design issues for the applicant to address.

+February 16, 2017 the Planning Commission considered the proposed project.
+During the hearing the Applicant stated his intent for the General Plan Amendment and Rezoning requests and an advocate for the Applicant spoke in support of the project.
+The Commission also received testimony from five speakers that expressed concerns about the project, including impacts resulting from parking, design, and density.

-During deliberation, the Commission was generally supportive of the concept of additional multi-family units and the provision of both workforce housing and affordable housing on the property.
-However, the Commission raised concerns regarding the density of the project, the limited number of affordable units being proposed, building design, parking, and site layout.
-Specifically, Commissioners expressed the following concerns and suggestions:
+During deliberation, the Commission was generally supportive of the concept of multi-family units and the provision of both workforce housing and affordable housing on the property; however, the Commission raised concerns specific to the project site regarding the density of the project, building design, parking, and site layout.
+Specifically, Commissioners expressed the following concerns:

-- Provide a larger setback along the northern property line (at least 20 feet); - Provide more landscaping on the north side or incorporate a type of "green wall;" - Remove stairwells from the north sides of the buildings; - Provide at least one parking space per unit not supportive of the reduced parking concession; - Provide more amenities for the residents; - Reduce the scale of the project which is very obtrusive and insensitive to the adjacent property owners; - Consider reducing the number of units; 16 new units may just be too many, exacerbating the higher density of the existing Bridgeview Apartments to the west.
+- Provide a larger setback along the northern property line (at least 20-feet); - Provide more landscaping on the north side or incorporate a type of "green wall"; - Remove stairwells from the north sides of the buildings; - Provide at least one parking space per unit not supportive of the reduced parking concession; - Provide more amenities for the residents; - reduce the scale of the project which is very obtrusive and insensitive to the adjacent property owners; - Consider reducing the units since 16 may just be too many exacerbating the higher density of the existing Bridgeview Apartments to the west.

-After receiving a recommendation by Staff to approve the project based on the project design and the significance of additional workforce and affordable housing in an area with a mix of residential units and types, the Commission deliberated on whether to continue the item to provide the Applicant an opportunity to make further changes to the project or to make a formal recommendation.
-The Applicant indicated that he would prefer to have the Commission make a formal recommendation to the City Council and allow the Applicant to present the merits of the project to the Council.
+After receiving a recommendation by staff to approve the project based on the project design and the significance of additional workforce and affordable housing in an area with a mix of residential units and types, the Commission deliberated whether to continue the item to provide the applicant an opportunity to make further changes to the project or to make a formal recommendation.
+The Applicant indicated that he would prefer to have the Commission make a formal recommendation to the City Council and present to Council the merits of the project

-At the conclusion of the hearing the Planning Commission voted 4-0-1 to reject the Staff recommendation and forwarded a recommendation to the City Council to deny the project.
+At the conclusion of the hearing the Planning Commission voted 4-0-1 to reject the staff recommendation and forwarded a recommendation to the City Council to deny the project.